renaissance-publishing/renaissance/content/chapters/26-items.md

 ### Partial Plate

 Consisting of steel plates and leather straps, partial plate protects only parts of the wearer.
-The typical layout will cover the throat, shoulders, arms and shins in plate, though other arrangements exist—including single plates directly over the heart and kidneys, or gladiator sleeves.
+The typical layout will cover the throat, shoulders, arms and shins in plate, though other arrangements exist — including single plates directly over the heart and kidneys, or gladiator sleeves.

 - Armor Value: 6 AV
 - Drawbacks: This armor’s AV is reduced by 3 if the attacker scores an Exceptional or Critical Success.